MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Garbage Collector
 -----------------

-The Architecture includes a state-of-the-art memory management system, the Garbage Collector (GC).
+The Core Engine includes a state-of-the-art memory management system, the Garbage Collector (GC).
 It manages a bounded piece of RAM memory, devoted to the Java world.
 The GC automatically frees dead Java objects, and defragments the memory in order to optimize RAM usage.
-This is done transparently while the MicroEJ Applications keep running.
+This is done transparently while the Application keep running.

 .. _runtime_core_libraries: